 Learn more about the Home and Community Based Services, including the Support Program, and access forms and information on DDD’s Website.

 Administered by DDD, the Community Care Program pays for the Home and Community-Based Services (HCBS) of Medicaid-eligible individuals with developmental disabilities so they can live in the community.
 It is a person-driven, long-term support system that offers choice and access to specialized services that aid individuals with intellectual or developmental disabilities in living in the least restrictive settings.
 Individuals receiving services through the CCP must be Medicaid eligible, meet DDD eligibility criteria, and meet the specified level of care for Intermediate Care Facility for Individuals with Intellectual and Developmental Disabilities (ICF/IDD) as assessed through the NJCAT.

 The Division of Developmental Disabilities works with individuals to help establish whether or not they meet these Medicaid requirements.

-Learn more about the CCP and access forms and information on DDD’s website.
+Learn more about the CCP waiting list and access forms and information on DDD’s website.

 Statewide Transition Plan: Why it matters

 Autism New Jersey lead a rigorous advocacy effort regarding New Jersey’s Statewide Transition Plan (STP), a plan required by the federal Centers for Medicare and Medicaid Services.
 In short, the STP stipulates the rules for the CCP, including issues like what housing setting an individual could choose with Medicaid funds.
 After many months of stakeholder meetings and multiple comment periods, the amended plan was submitted by the Department of Human Services for CMS’ review and approval in December 2016.
 The changes made and the recommendations accepted by DHS expanding choice and marked a substantial public policy victory.